 The most common sources used to scrape for technographic information are:

-Quarterly company reports can show the partners with which companies are working and the timeframe in which this is occuring.
+Quarterly company reports show the partners with which companies are working for tech solutions and the timeframe this occurs in.
 This may also include partners or services that they have recently dropped.

 The reports can also reveal areas where a company might be underperforming and therefore in need of a new product or service.

 However, the likelihood of this information being available via the reports can vary from company to company.
 Moreover, the report may not be particularly recent, meaning the information might not reflect the company’s current technology stack.
 So company reports aren’t entirely reliable as a technographic data source.

 Company Website Source Codes